 If you fish open water or big rivers a longer rod is helpful.
 If you fish small streams use a shorter rod.

 If you purchase a 3-weight rod, you’re likely targeting small panfish or trout.
 It is light and is very sensitive.
-A 9 or 10-weight is going to handle larger salt or freshwater fish.
+A 9, 10 or 12-weight is going to handle larger salt or freshwater fish.
 7 and 8-weights are good for big trout, pike and bass.
 They also do great in saltwater.

-If you want a rod weight that is versatile, a 5 or 6-weight is going to be the perfect choice.
+If you want a rod weight that is versatile, a 9 foot, 5 or 6-weight rod is going to be the perfect choice.
 These weights of rods will work in small streams, wide rivers and lakes.
-They can handle sizable trout, bass and even some pike.
+They can handle sizable trout, bass and even some pike (if you are careful).
 You can also target smaller saltwater fish like Speckled Sea Trout or Redfish with a 5 or 6-weight.
 These rods are not too heavy and learning how to cast with a 5 or 6-weight is by far the most common way to go.

 What reel do I need?